How do I control my hormonal emotions?

 You are not alone.

-You may feel like you're the only one confused by your own feelings, but rest assured you are not alone.
-Everyone, including adults, are going to have emotional outbursts and confusing or conflicting feelings sometimes.
-Yes, it's more intense when you're a teenager—no doubt.
-But it's totally normal to have emotions; that means you're alive.
-Emotions are not something we can really control because they are an automatic response to the world around us.
-That said, it IS possible to manage how we deal with those emotions.
+You may feel like you're the only one confused by your own feelings, but rest assured you're not alone.
+Everyone, of all ages, will have temptations for emotional outbursts and experience conflicting feelings at times.
+It may be more intense when you're a teenager—no doubt.
+But it's totally normal to have emotions; that means you have a human heart.

-5. Extend grace.
+6. Extend grace.
 You and I, parents, teachers, siblings, friends, and even strangers have bad days.
 We all experience trauma.
 We all allow emotions to get the best of us at times.
-When you're hurt or disappointed by a poorly-chosen word or act, please think GRACE first (John 13:34-35; 1 Corinthians 13:5; Philippians 2:3).
-Give them the benefit of the doubt; they may be tired, hurt, or in a bad mood and didn’t mean to take it out on you.
-If they come to you seeking forgiveness, be quick to grant it (Colossians 3:13).
-(NOTE: I'm not talking about abusive people or situations.
-If you feel you are being abused, please seek help immediately.)
+When you're hurt or disappointed by a poorly-chosen word or act, please think GRACE first—just as God does for us (John 13:34-35; 1 Corinthians 13:5; Philippians 2:3).

-6. Grow your friendship with God.
+8. Grow your friendship with God.
 Getting to know God by reading His Word and talking to Him helps us better understand Him, His will for us, and how He works in our lives.
 Knowing God more and having that connection with Him makes it so much easier to live the way He asks us to because we see His love for us behind His reasoning.

 ALSO SEE: